 Visit the job site

-When you visit your potential client’s home, take careful measurements and write down how much prep work each room will need.
-Without inspecting the space carefully, you could overestimate or underestimate how much labor you need—and set the wrong prices.
+When you visit your potential client’s home, take careful measurements and write down the square footage and how much prep work each room will need.
+Without inspecting the space, you could overestimate or underestimate how much labor you need—and set the wrong prices.

 Take note of any obstacles that could slow down the job and increase your labor hours.
 Those could include: